byronrthomas/acc-garda/vite-react-frontend/README.md

 The app requires a user to have a EIP-1193 compatible wallet provider (so far it has only been tested using the Metamask browser extension).

-You should have an appGarda smart account deployed using the [instructions in the smart contracts readme](../README.md) - please take a note of **your deployed account address on the testnet**.
+You should have an accGarda smart account deployed using the [instructions in the smart contracts readme](../README.md) - please take a note of **your deployed account address on the testnet**.

 ## User instructions